You know when you're at the bottom of a well and can't get out? It's like that, except with spam❌.

 Video outreach is one of the most effective ways to get your message across.
 Nowadays, types of videos for businesses range from introduction to how-to instructional style videos that guide potential customers on what they can do with your products or services.

-Our first advice?
-Use a video emailing software like Videoform, so you don't have any trouble editing and sending straight from Gmail or HubSpot!
+Our first piece of advice?
+Use a video personalization tool like Videoform, so you can easily share it through Gmail or HubSpot!

-Videoform lets you send a personalized video email right from your personal Gmail or Outlook account.
-But after recording a video message, make sure to add a bit of introductory text in the email body.
+Videoform makes sending a personalized video email easy.
+To share the content as a link, you just need to copy a shareable link and send it in an email.
+But after personalizing your video message, make sure to add a bit of introductory text in the email body.

 From here, prospects can find a call to action phrase like “book meeting” or “visit website” to take the next action.